 In preparation for this, we teach students that with greater independence and opportunities, comes greater responsibilities.
-For instance, in fourth grade, students learn to manage materials and instruction from two different academic core teachers.
-In fifth grade, students begin to transition between classrooms and have three different academic core teachers.
+For instance, in fourth grade and fifth grade, students learn to manage materials and instruction from three different academic core teachers and transition between classrooms.

 Also starting in fourth grade, students with excellent academic achievement and conduct for each marking period are recognized in chapel, and included on the Dean’s List or Honor Roll.

-By fifth grade, students develop their organizational skills, by employing outlines for study and recall.
+By fifth grade, students develop their organizational skills, by employing note-taking techniques and outlines for study and recall.